yu45020/Text_Segmentation_Image_Inpainting/ReadME.md

 ##
 I don't use a text-detection model such as Textbox Plus Plus, Single Shot MultiBox Detector, or Faster R-CNN because I don't have images that have bounding boxes on text regions.
 Real world image databases don't fit this project's goal.

 To generate training data, I use two copies of images: one is the origin image, and the other one is text clean.
 These images are abundant and easy to obtain from either targeted users or web-scraping.
 By subtracting the two, I get a mask that shows the text region.
+Applying a max pooling on the mask is better because regions around texts will also be erased out.
+By experiment, on a 512x512 image, max pool with kernel size 7, stride 1, and padding 3 is the best.

 The idea is inspired by He, etc's  [Single Shot Text Detector with Regional Attention](https://arxiv.org/abs/1709.00138) and He,etc's [Mask-R-CNN](https://arxiv.org/abs/1703.06870).
 Both papers show a pixel level object detection.

 ##